-These curtains don’t open and close, but in this tutorial I’ll show you how to add layers behind these curtains so you can hang sheers, as shown below, or blackout curtains that tie back behind these gathered curtain panels.
+These curtains don’t open and close, but in this tutorial I’ll show you how to add functional layered curtains behind these curtains so you can hang sheers, as shown below, or blackout curtains that tie back behind the gathered curtain panels.

 This project creates an opulent window dressing on a budget- but does sacrifice function.
 The result of this tutorial is a stationary curtain that does not open or close.
 By using a double curtain rod or a single curtain rod paired with a tension rod (as pictured) you can hang functional curtains behind these window dressings.
 Thankfully the full coverage of these faux curtains means you can use cheap curtain rods rather than expensive decorative rods and finials.

 Because my home has hard plaster walls and window frames original to the 100 year old construction, I’ve designed this tutorial using two boards underlaying the curtains, leaving only 4 holes total in the woodwork, which makes this tutorial friendly for both older homes and rental homes where the window dressing will be temporary.
 If you’ve got drywall walls and are comfortable leaving dozens of tiny staple holes in your wall (easy to fill with wood-filler), you can skip the plywood base section of the tutorial.

 Staple Gun (thumbtacks will work in a pinch!)

 Needle & Thread (for sewing a channel for curtain rod)